Organizational Culture and Leadership

 Compassion is innate in human nature.

-As we grow and learn, many of us maintain our feelings of empathy and choose to take action by serving our communities in a helping profession, often giving and supporting others while minimizing our own needs.
-We see this so often in the sectors, organizations, and leaders we work with.
+As we grow and learn, our relationship with compassion changes.
+Many of us maintain our feelings of empathy and choose to take action by prioritizing the needs of others, often giving and supporting others while minimizing our own needs.
+We see this in the sectors, organizations, and leaders that we work with.

 Transforming Organizations with Compassionate Leaders

-Leaders at these institutions live these challenges every day and are also driven by the need to focus on organizational goals and bottom lines.
+Organizational leadership can experience these challenges every day, while being driven by the need to focus on organizational goals and profits.
 This is where the work of compassionate leadership comes in.
-Expanding the ability to consistently use a compassionate lens by individuals, leaders, teams, and the systems that drive the organization will benefit everyone.
+Learning how to use a compassionate lens in all aspects of an organization- self, individuals, leaders, teams, and systems- will benefit everyone.

 Compassion Institute Partners with Organizations and their Leaders to Create Compassionate Culture